Frequently Asked Questions

 - Put effort into making friends outside your own culture group.
 It is not as easy, but it’s worth it!

 - Visit the OIP with any of your questions–we’re here to help!

 Tuition and fees are billed directly to your student account.
 Full payment is due by September 10th for Fall semester and February 10th for Spring semester.
 You can view your account on your RamWeb.
-Student Financial Services has more information on this process.
+Office of Financial Aid has more information on this process.

 Practice your English and make new friends at these free drop-in classes!

 The Fort Collins International Center invites you to join them every Monday at Aggie Village from 9:30-11 a.m., and every Thursday at University Village from 9:30-11 a.m.
 These classes offer language help for all levels, and offer insight into American customs and build community with others.